LydiaFood Science & Technology

-The food science department helped me network with Nestle Purina.
+The Food Science Department helped me network with Nestle Purina.
 CASNR allows students to have hands on experience in their fields and introduces them to the industry.
 The first time I had toured Nestle Purina was my freshman year.
 I had been working with a food microbiology lab with thanks to my advisor.
-Then after touring the facility, a year later I came back to the Crete Purina facility and they remembered who I was because of my food microbiology job freshman year and my scholarship with Nestle Purina.
+Then after touring the facility, a year later, I came back to the Crete Purina facility and they remembered who I was because of my food microbiology job freshman year and my scholarship with Nestle Purina.

 The professors are very helpful and kind.
 They are patient and truly listen to the students.
 The advisors know all of the students by name and personally take the time to meet with the students to help them succeed.
 The advisors help with classes so students can graduate on time.
 The professors are also very approachable.
-I have never been afraid to give them feedback or let them know that I am struggling.
+I was never been afraid to give them feedback or let them know that I am struggling..

 I chose CASNR because an ambassador once said “chose a college that has an atmosphere that feels like home.”
 Lincoln, Neb., felt more like home than Ames, Iowa.
 I also wanted to choose a major that was economy-proof.
 People eat food three times a day and people care about what they feed their pets.
 I also wanted to make a difference in the food industry after I had a dog pass away my sophomore year of high school after eating a bad raw hide bone.
 I wanted to help improve pet food so other people would not lose their pets.

 I enjoyed making friends and making connections with my professors.
 I enjoyed my food science and animal science classes.
 I loved the East Campus dining hall food.
 It was always delicious.
 CASNR always hosted many fun activities.
 There are too many things I enjoyed about CASNR.
-I guess to sum it up.
-I was not a number.
+I guess to sum it up; I was not a number.
 I was a name and CASNR overall made me feel like I was at home even though I did not attend college in my home state (Iowa).